CARE OF A LONGEARS

 Mules are extremely sure-footed in rough terrain.
 It will only take one trip to convince you of this if you are riding a mule on some seep trails behind a horse that is scratching and scrambling to get his footing.
 Your mule is climbing effortlessly and silently on the same terrain.
 A mule’s eyes are set further on the side of his head, thus enabling him to see where his back feet are going.
 This combined with his survival instinct and greater agility and strength make him a better mount for treacherous terrain.
 This is why it’s mules that have been used to carry folks into the Grand Canyon for well over 100 years without incident.

+It is imperative that a mule, preferably while young, become trusting of their legs and feet being handled.
+If not it will be up to you to accomplish that before expecting a farrier to trim or shoe his feet!
 The mule does have a more upright hoof and must not be trimmed to look like a horse’s foot that has a lower angle.
 The rule is the same for all equines: follow the angle of their pastern.
 I have seen several mules where the owner has trimmed their feet to be too low in the heel and the angle of the foot becomes broken.
 This is very hard on their tendons and can result in soundness problems.
 If you do not have the knowledge yourself to trim your mules feet, call a qualified farrier who knows the differences in a donkey’s foot versus a horse’s foot.

 HEALTH AND SAFETY